The top 10 tips for secure remote working

 • Make sure up-to-date endpoint protections are installed and active on any devices that will be used for work.
 A standard level of protection applied to these devices prior to connecting to the network include:

-o Operating system is patched (using automated tool set, highlighted in Tip#7).
+– The operating system is patched (using an automated toolset, highlighted in Tip#7).

-o Disk encryption, Pin number and auto lock enforcement.
+– Disk encryption, Pin number, and auto-lock enforcement.

 Email is a common attack vector for such crimes with over 90% of cyber-attacks beginning with an email.
 Email is so widely used with almost 4 billion global users it is a perfect attack platform.
 Phishing email have now changed their focus to COVID-19 related lures.
 The ultimate goal of this activity remains the same as before: stealing credentials for access or resale, installing malware to damage infrastructure or allow remote access.

 Please consider the following when processing emails in the current climate:

 - Many phishing emails have poor grammar, punctuation, and spelling.

 - Ensure employees are aware of this type of threat and how to avoid it.